AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/part-i-organization-and-general-military-powers/chapter-4-office-of-the-secretary-of-defense/sec-139a.md

 (3) Briefings.—Not later than 15 days after the submission of each report required by paragraph (1), the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the contents of the report.

-(h) Quarterly Briefings.—Beginning not later than 30 days after the date of the enactment of this subsection, and on a quarterly basis thereafter, the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the activities carried out by Director during the preceding quarter an <sup><a href="#139a_2_target" name="139a_2">2</a></sup> any ongoing activities of the Director as of the date of briefing.
+(h) Quarterly Briefings.—Beginning not later than 30 days after the date of the enactment of this subsection, and on a quarterly basis thereafter, the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the activities carried out by Director <sup><a href="#139a_2_target" name="139a_2">2</a></sup> during the preceding quarter an <sup><a href="#139a_3_target" name="139a_3">3</a></sup> any ongoing activities of the Director as of the date of briefing.

 (Added Pub.
 L. 111–23, title I, §101(a)(1), May 22, 2009, 123 Stat.
 1705, §139c; renumbered §139a and amended Pub.
 L. 111–383, div.
 A, title IX, §901(f), title X, §1075(b)(5), Jan.
 7, 2011, 124 Stat.
 4322, 4369; Pub.
 L. 112–239, div.
 A, title X, §1076(f)(4), Jan.
 2, 2013, 126 Stat.
 1952; Pub.
 L. 115–91, div.
 A, title IX, §912(c), Dec.
 12, 2017, 131 Stat.
 1521; Pub.
 L. 116–92, div.
 A, title IX, §902(5), title XVI, §1621(e)(1)(A)(iii), Dec.
 20, 2019, 133 Stat.
 1543, 1733; Pub.
 L. 116–283, div.
 A, title XVIII, §1883(b)(2), Jan.
 1, 2021, 134 Stat.
 4294; Pub.
 L. 118–31, div.
 A, title IX, §902(a), Dec.
 22, 2023, 137 Stat.
 355.)